 I began this particular series in recognition of World Mental Health Day on 10th October, when I decided to tell you my story – publicly – for the first time.
 It’s taken a while and it’s been hard – I didn’t realise how difficult it would be to write it all down and to see it in print.
-However, I think I really needed to let go of it and I wanted it in writing, in the hope that it will encourage others to open up and raise awareness of how mental ill health can happen to any of us at, any time.
+However, I think I really needed to let go of it and I wanted it in writing, in the hope that it will encourage others to open up and raise awareness of how mental illness can happen to any of us at, any time.

 If you see anything of yourself or your own experiences in this post, perhaps you’ll feel relieved that you are not alone and seek help.
 Maybe you’ll even recognise some of the symptoms in a friend or family member?
 Hopefully, you’ll gain insight into different mental health problems and understand how difficult life is for people who experience mental ill-health?